LaPingvino/bahaiprayers-static/hugo/content/prayerbook/nai-CA/prayers/_index.md

-<a id="Mi'kmaq"></a>
+<a id="Mi%27kmaq"></a>
-## Mi'kmaq
+## Mi&#39;kmaq

 <a id="bpn4162"></a>
 O NISKAMINU!
 O NISKAMINU!
-MAWA’TU UKKAMLAMUNWAL KTLUKOWINUMK, AQQ KINUA’TU TAN TELIESPE’K TA’N KETU’TLA’TEKEN WIJE’MI’TIJ KJIKINA’MATINEWE’L AQQ KTLAMSUMUTITIJ
+MAWA’TU UKKAMLAMUNWAL KTLUKOWINUMK, AQQ KINUA’TU TAN TELIESPE’K TA’N KETU’TLA’TEKEN WIJE’MI’TIJ KJIKINA’MATINEWE’L AQQ KTLAMSUMUTITIJKKLUSUAQNML.
-KKLUSUAQNML.
 APOQNMU, O NISKAM, TAN TELUKTMI’TIJ AQQ ML’KINEWA’L UJIT LUKOWLINEW.
 O NISKAM, MUK LIAMAW, AJIW NIKANAWTI’KEW WASOQNIKEWJIK KKINA’MATNEWEYMK AQQ WULKWIJA’TU UKKAMLAMUNUAL UJIT TAN TELI KKSALUEN.
-KETLEWE’K KI’L NUJI APOQNMAJIK  QQ
+KETLEWE’K KI’L NUJI APOQNMAJIK  QQKJISAQMAWIN.*O my God!
-KJISAQMAWIN.

-*O my God!
 O my God!
 Unite the hearts of Thy servants, and reveal to them Thy great purpose.
 May they follow Thy commandments and abide in Thy law.
 Help them, O God, in their endeavour, and grant them strength to serve Thee.
 O God!
 Leave them not to themselves, but guide their steps by the light of Thy knowledge, and cheer their hearts by Thy love.
 Verily, Thou art their helper and their Lord.

 -- Abdu'l-Bahá